Award Structure

 Note: This takes the place of the $500/person stipend to finalist teams.
 The 3 Grand Prize Winner teams will receive $750/person stipends, and the remaining 12 Finalist teams will receive $500/person stipends.

-In 2023, we will select 15 Regional Winners for Technovation Girls.
+In 2026, we will select 15 teams for Regional Honors

-There will be Senior, Junior, and Beginner Division Winners for each of these 5 regions: Africa, Asia & Oceania, Europe, North America, and Latin America.
+Regional Honors will be awarded in each of these 5 regions for each division: Africa, Asia & Oceania, Europe, North America, and Latin America.

-Each member of a Regional Winner team will receive $250 to use as an educational stipend.
+Each member of a Regional Honors team will receive a $250 educational stipend.

 SPECIAL PRIZES

-For the 2023 season, Technovation will give two additional special prizes.
+For the 2025-2026 season, Technovation will give additional special prizes.

-All teams who submit will be eligible to receive these prizes — teams do not need to be Regional Winners or Finalists to qualify.
+All Semifinalist teams will be eligible — teams do not need to be Regional Honorees or a Finalist team to qualify.

-The award will go to a team whose project meets the following criteria:
+The Climate prize will be reviewed and selected by Technovation Alumnae working in Climate Action.
+It will go to a team whose project meets the following criteria:

 - Their project clearly addresses a specific local issue related to climate change.
 The prize is meant to award teams thinking realistically and practically about climate change's effects on their immediate community.